Applicant Selection & Eligibility

-The following information is provided to all applicants to our training programs to help them better understand our selection policies and to provide them with a detailed understanding of contractual obligations between applicants and the Department of Anesthesiology should an applicant be selected for training in Anesthesiology at the University of Florida College of Medicine through the National Resident Matching Program.
+The following information is provided to all applicants to our training program to help them better understand our selection policies and to provide them with a detailed understanding of contractual obligations between applicants and the Department of Anesthesiology should an applicant be selected for training in anesthesiology at the University of Florida College of Medicine through the National Resident Matching Program (NRMP).

-Residents are selected for the Anesthesiology Residency Program, the Critical Care Medicine Fellowship Program and the Pain Management Fellowship Program at the University of Florida College of Medicine according to the policies outlined below.
+Residents are selected for the Anesthesiology Residency Program at the University of Florida College of Medicine according to the policies outlined below.
 These policies are fully compliant with our Institutional Policies for Resident Selection.

 All training programs in the Department of Anesthesiology are equal opportunity programs.
 Applicants from all races, ethnic backgrounds, and countries are considered and evaluated based on the merit of their applications.
 Factors considered, among others, are preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.